Kuadrant/testsuite/README.md

 For just running tests, the container image is the easiest option, you can log in to OpenShift and then run it like this

+If you omit any options, Testsuite will run only subset of tests that don't require that variable e.g. not providing Auth0 will result in skipping Auth0 tests.

 NOTE: For binding kubeconfig file, the "others" need to have permission to read, otherwise it will not work.
 The results and reports will be saved in `/test-run-results` in the container.